aprilluong5/IOSproject/README.md

 ## Overview
 ### Description
 Movie Review App allows users to review and rate movies they have watched.
 Users can discover new movies, share their thoughts.
-The app provides an intuitive platform for movie experiences and exploring user-generated reviews.
+The app provides an intuitive platform for movie experiences and exploring movie details with overall reviews.

 ### App Evaluation
 **Mobile:** The app is designed for mobile use, ensuring a seamless experience on phones and tablets.